TheJolman/diamondhacks/README.md

 of the stock on April 2nd, 2025, the price of it on the current day, and the % difference between the two prices.

 ## Tech Stack
-Frontend: React with Vite
+- Frontend: React with Vite
-Backend: Python, FastAPI
+- Backend: Python, FastAPI
-API: polygon.io
+- API: polygon.io

 ## Contributors
 - Joshua Holman - California State University, Fullerton
 - Adrian Vazquez - California State University, Fullerton
 - Sidney Modigh - Mira Costa College
-- Ella - University of California, San Diego
+- Ella Yao - University of California, San Diego

 ## Steps to run locally
 1. Clone repository to local device.